 A few ways you can make this quick and easy chicken noodle soup even healthier:

-Quick and easy chicken noodle soup is the perfect remedy for the cold and flu season!
-In under 30-minutes, you will be sitting down to a bowl full of America's favorite classic soup recipe.
+Quick and easy gluten-free chicken noodle soup is the perfect remedy for the cold and flu season!
+With all the warm and satisfying ingredients you crave all winter long, this soup is perfect in colder months.

 Ingredients